v128store/guile-hoot/design/ABI.md

 Should we be annotating struct types with `final`?
 The MVP document mentions it but binaryen does not seem to support it.

+JS has a symbol data type with a convenient `Symbol.from` constructor.
+Should we use it?
+Probably not.

 ## JS API

 Wasm GC values (and thus Guile-on-Wasm values) are opaque to JavaScript;